The power of net zero

 Future fuels are ready to be used by the energy industry to achieve climate targets.
 At MAN Energy Solutions, we make machines that run on future fuels, such as green hydrogen and its derivatives like synthetic natural gas (SNG), green ammonia, and green methanol.
 We also provide the means of producing the net-zero fuels themselves.
 We are ready to help you decarbonize – now.

-Survey on future fuels for power generation
+Future fuels for power generation - survey report 2022

 Power-to-X – at the crossroads of net zero